AustinMaddison/austinmaddison.github.io/content/notes/csclb/index.md

 You can read more about the topic from Silicon Studio's RND Presentations on Real-time Rendering of Physically Based Optical Effect in Theory and Practice [here](https://www.siliconstudio.co.jp/en/rd/presentations/).

-For reference renderers such as ray-tracers and path-tracers this effect can simulated when rendering while realtime methods is a post process.
+For renderers such as ray-tracers and path-tracers this effect can simulated when rendering while realtime methods it is usually a post process.

 ## Gather and Scatter
 Solutions to achieving lens blur are categorized into either a gather or scatter solutions.
 Some modern methods use a hybrid of both.
 The gather runs convolution kernel over the target image while a scatter solution literally scatters quads with a bokeh texture over the target image.
-Both methods have unique tradeoffs, I think there is an obscure Epic Game's talk on the topic.From now onwards I will be ignoring scatter solutions.
+Both methods have unique tradeoffs, I think there is an obscure Epic Game's talk on the topic.
+From now onwards I will be discussing just about gather solutions.

 ## Whats wrong with gather?
 Unlike gaussian blur which is seperable, a circular blur was thought to not be able to be serperable too.
 Gather based methods have that are not seperable have \(O(n^2)\) time complexity.